Is Child Support Tax Deductible?

 Interpreting Tax Law

 Two tax laws function together to determine the tax treatment of child support.
-On one hand, it's reasonable to expect that child support might be taxable income because one rule says, "Gross income means all income from whatever source derived."
+On the one hand, it's reasonable to expect that child support might be taxable income because one rule says, "Gross income means all income from whatever source derived."
 But there's an important qualifier.
 The full rule in Internal Revenue Code section 61(a) reads like this: " Except as otherwise provided in this subtitle, gross income means all income from whatever source derived."

 And that brings us to the second rule at play here—it's that "except as otherwise provided" caveat.
 Elsewhere in subtitle A of the Internal Revenue Code, we find Section 71, which deals with alimony and separate maintenance payments.
 And this rule says, "Gross income includes amounts received as alimony or separate maintenance payments."